We are currently in the process of updating the City’s climate plan.

 - RESULT: In 2020, we announced the successful approval of a large renewable project (the “Elektron Solar Project”) to meet the majority of SLC municipal’s electricity needs.

-- UPDATE: In 2021, the Elektron Solar Project broke ground in Tooele County.
+- UPDATE: In 2021, the Elektron Solar Project broke ground in Tooele County and reached commercial operation in 2024.
 Read the latest updates about the Elektron Solar Project here.

 - GOAL includes 50% renewable electricity for municipal operations by 2020 (see 2016 resolution here).